-- Revision of syllabi of all programmes. - Value added courses are introduced across programmes. - The examination pattern is revisited with the adoption of revised Bloom's Taxonomy. - Declaration of results within the shortest possible time. - Examinations were conducted online. - During Covid period, students visited villages to created health and hygiene awareness. - E-governance activities were strengthened. - Student online attendance system was introduced. - e-evaluation of the answer scripts were undertaken. - Submitted and got recognized in the band "PROMISING" under the category "University & Deemed to be University" in ARIIA 2021 - Direct Recruitment and CAS formats were prepared - Conducted NAAC Sponsored National Workshop on "Roadmap of
+- Revision of syllabi forall programmes. - Value added courses are introduced across programmes. - The examination pattern is revisited with the adoption of revised Bloom's Taxonomy. - Declaration of results within the shortest possible time. - Examinations were conducted online. - During Covid period, students visited villages to created health and hygiene awareness - E-governance activities were strengthened. - Student online attendance system was introduced. - e-evaluation of the answer scripts were undertaken. - Submitted GRI data for NIRF 2023 Ranking under Overall Category and also participated in NIRF 2023 Innovationand Research Category. - The process of CAS promotions for Teaching Staff. - Collection and collation of data on administrative, research and outreach activities of the institute to prepare the Annual Quality Assurance Report (AQAR), documenting annual accomplishments, milestones, events and every significant aspects of GRI.

-- NAAC Assessment and Accreditation for Quality Assurance and Sustenance in Higher Educational Institutions" on 31.03.2022

-- Collection and collation of data on administrative, research and outreach activities of the institute to prepare the Annual Quality Assurance Report (AQAR), documenting annual accomplishments, milestones, events and every significant aspects of GRI.

 - Syllabus of all the programmes including Non-major and major electives

 - Upgradation of Computer centre.

 - Library operations automated

 - Sensitisation on quality measures

-- Quality assurance through ARIIA and AQAR.